Ace Tone FM-2

 To gain a deeper understanding of this miraculous FM-2, let’s also take a look at its siblings.

 ・Ace Tone FM-1 FUZZ MASTER: The predecessor to the FM-2 and Ace Tone’s first fuzz pedal.
 It features a chassis strikingly similar to the Maestro FZ-1A, right down to its power requirements—two AA batteries.
 However, the sound is entirely different.
-In contrast to the slender FZ-1A, it has a strong gated quality and a boomy, high-pressure sound.As a side note, it is said that when developing this fuzz, Mr. Hashigo actually based the sound on the traditional Japanese instrument, the “shamisen.”
+In contrast to the slender FZ-1A, it has a strong gated character and a boomy quality, delivering a sound that relies on sheer volume.As a side note, it is said that when developing this fuzz, Mr. Hashigo actually based the sound on the traditional Japanese instrument, the “shamisen.”
 It is precisely this original concept that forms the core of the Ace Tone sound.

-Epilogue: Toward a New Musical Journey
+Epilogue: Onward to a New Musical Journey

 Now, in Indonesia—far from here—the FM-2s have awakened from their long slumber.
-These Japanese-made vintage fuzz pedals, which quietly passed the years unknown to anyone, are about to shine once again in the hands of music lovers.
+These Japanese-made vintage fuzz pedals, which have quietly passed the years unknown to anyone, are about to shine once again in the hands of music lovers.

 This is not merely the “discovery of old equipment.”
 It is the moment when a small life—one that might have been buried in history without ever making a sound—begins to beat strongly once again after decades have passed.